ans-4175/random-gofood/CONTRIBUTING.md

 ### Finding or creating issues

 Most contributions start from defining issues.
 Anyone can open an issue for discussion.
 You can head to [this link](https://guides.github.com/features/issues/) for deep understanding about Issues.
-Specifically, you can start finding several Issues in [our Issues tab](#).
+Specifically, you can start finding several Issues in [our Issues tab](https://github.com/ans-4175/random-gofood/issues) or [Twitter](https://twitter.com/ans4175/status/1457313278015639553?s=20).
 There are only two categories in Issues section, Open and Closed.

 #### Open Issues